epfl-ada/ada-2022-project-strauss/README.md

 Finally we’ll do an analysis over time.
 We will study the evolutions of the averages (and the distribution) in the `toxic_score_array` of the videos/channels over time.
 To study this development over time, we’ll group our videos per month based on the upload date.

 ### Clusters
-The graph will be structure as this:
+We will create a graph where:
 - The nodes are the channel ID (given in the `youtube_comments.tsv.gz`)
-- The link between the nodes is assigned with an integer number; this number corresponds to the number of users that have commented on videos on both channels (at each end of the link).
-If this number is 0, there is no link between the channels.
+- All edges are assigned an integer.
+This integer corresponds to the number of users that have commented on videos from both the edge's endpoints channels.
+If this number is 0, we'll delete the edge.
-We will first try to create a graph adjacency matrix for a weighted graph using of the data (137k channel and 449M users) to study the interaction between channel communities.

-The size of this matrix is 137’000 \* 137’000 \* 32 bits = 75GB, which is manageable using a server.
+We will first create a graph adjacency matrix for a weighted graph (using the data from 137k channel and 449M users) to study the interaction between channels and  communities.
+Its size will be 137’000 \* 137’000 \* 32 bits = 75GB, which is manageable using a server.
 If not, it’s possible to reduce the size by selecting the most relevant channels.

 To create the matrix, the file `youtube_comments.tsv.gz` will be used.
 As this is a big data file (8.7 billion comments and over 200 GB uncompressed), the file can’t be open or used with a python script as it is.
 To process this data, a C++ script is used to create 2 files:
 1. **Comment_file**: a binary file which has `channel_index` (not ID but an integer representing the channel from the index of `df_timeseries_en.tsv.gz`) and a `comment_count` (it indicates how many times a user has commented on the videos of a particular channel);